umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/shipping-package-factories.md

 The Stacked Shortest Dimension Package Factory currently only supports returning a single package containing the entire contents of the order.

 {% hint style="info" %}
-Umbraco Commerce as a whole only currently supports package factories returning a single package.
+Umbraco Commerce currently supports only package factories returning a single package.
 Supporting multiple packages will come as a future feature.

 {% endhint %}

 ### Limitations